What courses do you offer?

 All students will be supplied with the following course materials:

 - Stationary including pens, pencils, paper

 If learners have access to a laptop/ipad we recommend they bring it on course, however it is not a requirement.
 WIFI is only provided in the training room.
 If you wish to complete work in your accommodation/ at home you will be required to purchase WIFI.

 Will I get a certificate when I finish?

 The AILC will only issue nationally recognised qualifications to students who have provided a USI, completed all assessment work and been deemed competent.

-If students have been deemed competent in all assessements, the AILC will issue certificate your certificate and transcript within 30 calendar days of the completion of the marking process.
+If students have been deemed competent in all assessments, AILC will issue your certificate and transcript within 30 calendar days of the completion of the marking process.

 What happens if I have to withdraw from the course?